-- Report crimes to the Police Department having jurisdiction in that area.
+- Report crimes to the Wiley College Police Department.
 You should obtain the telephone number of that agency and its location.
-Remember, if it is an emergency, simply dial "911". - If you are not sure which agency to call, call Wiley College Security Department at 903.930.1637 and we will provide assistance. - Apartment complexes, townhouses, condominium communities and other multi-family dwellings pose unique security problems because of the temporary nature of many residents of lease/rental properties.
-Here are a few tips: - Be sure the locks have been re-keyed when moving into a previously rented residence or after keys have been lost or stolen. - Deadbolt locks (single or double cylinder) should be installed on exterior doors.
-Don't forget the door from the garage into your residence.
+Remember, if it is an emergency, simply dial "911". - If you are not sure which agency to call, call the Wiley College Police - Department at 903.930.1637 and we will provide assistance. - Apartment complexes, townhouses, condominium communities and other multi-family dwellings pose unique security problems because of the temporary nature of many residents of lease/rental properties.
+Here are a few tips:

-• Install locks or protective devices on windows (including 2nd floor dwellings).
+- Be sure the locks have been re-keyed when moving into a previously rented residence or after keys have been lost or stolen. - Deadbolt locks (single or double cylinder) should be installed on exterior doors.
+Don't forget the door from the garage into your residence. - Install locks or protective devices on windows (including 2nd floor dwellings).